How To Discipline A Cat (Without Losing Your Mind!)

 Praise Good Behavior

 Cats respond better when they’re praised for good behavior and ignored for bad behavior.
-So give treats, attention, and praise when your cat behaves so that the good behavior is reinforced.
+So give treats, attention, and praise when your cat behaves.
+That way, the good behavior can be reinforced.

 Correct Bad Behavior with Clever Tactics